orggue/adidas-zaragoza/advanced-kubernetes/10_networking.md

 ----

-The network in the Flannel configuration should (as seen above) should match the POD network CIDR.
+The network in the flannel configuration should (as seen above) should match the POD network CIDR.
 Let's verify this...

 ```
 $ kubectl get nodes -o json | grep CIDR